 In addition, the water content of the material has a great relationship with the absorption of microwave energy.
 If the material is dried and does not contain moisture, then a part of the extraction medium that absorbs microwave energy should be selected, and the material should be impregnated with this medium and placed in a microwave field for radiant heating and extraction will occur at the same time.
-The method of re-wetting the material can also be adopted to make it have enough moisture to effectively absorb the required microwave energy.
+The method of re-wetting the material can also be adapted to make it have enough moisture to effectively absorb the required microwave energy.

 Microwave power and extraction time

-Microwave extraction frequency, power and time have obvious effects on extraction efficiency.
+Microwave extraction frequency, power, and time have obvious effects on extraction efficiency.

 Commonly used frequencies are 9.15×102MHz and 2.45×103MHz.